bernhardAxonIvy/doc/source/designer-guide/how-to/workflow/business-calendar.rst

    -  Germany

 Above you see the business calendar definitions for AxonIvy.
 We define a global root with three countries.
-For Switzerland we also add two regions, Zurich and Zug, each with their local public holidays besides the ones they inherit from Switzerland and AxonIvyGlobal.
+For Switzerland, we also add two regions, Zurich and Zug, each with their local public holidays besides the ones they inherit from Switzerland and AxonIvyGlobal.